course-files/BBT4206-Lab1of15-LoadingDatasets-R/README.md

 ## Step 7: Utilization of the Data Mining Algorithm

-**Utilization of the Data Mining Algorithm:** The chosen algorithm is then used to train the model.
+The chosen algorithm is then used to train the model.
 Knowledge is represented in the form of patterns and rules in a model.
 Algorithm tuning and ensemble methods are used at this point to get the most out of well performing algorithms.

 -   *Lab9-AlgorithmParameterTuning.R*